ryanrudolfoba/SteamDeck-Clover-dualboot/README.md

 ### Q8.
 I like your work how do I show a token of appreciation?
 You can send me a message on reddit / discord to say thanks!

+### Q9.
+Do you accept donations?
+If you want to donate, you can drop by at my [fundraising page to help fight kids cancer!
+I ride my bike in summertime to help raise awareness and help fight kids cancer!](https://greatcyclechallenge.ca/riders/RyanrudolfOba) [All proceeds go to Canada Sick Kids Foundation.](https://www.sickkids.ca/)